LandOfTheRair/landoftherair-old/README.md

 You only need to do this once; any time you create a character after being set as a GM, that character will also be flagged.

+### Server Debug Routes

+Some routes are enabled for debugging purposes and are otherwise unused.
+You can visit:

+* `/server` for server stats
+* `/logs` for server logs (log entries expire after 2h)

 ### Commands

 Some commands are hidden and don't really need to be used by players, but should be used when testing out moderation features.
 Commands have varying prefixes, such as: